tswow/tswow-wiki-0.13/_documentation/addons.md

 - `lib/Events.ts`: Contains TSWoWs custom addon event and communications systems.

-- `lib/BinReader.ts`: Contains functions for writing binary data for client/server communications, mostly just used internally by .

-- `modulename-addon.ts`: Is always the first real entrypoint of your addon.
+- `addon.ts`: Is always the first real entrypoint of your addon.
 It is the only transpiled file that is automatically executed.

 ## TypeScript